Post Summary: Things to do in Japan

 Try Genghis Khan

 Sapporo has so many great places to eat.
-We were wondering what to eat in Sapporo one night while there and figured we would give the famous Genghis Khan a try.
-Genghis Khan (Mongolian barbecue) is a Hokkaido local dish that consists of grilling mutton and vegetables on a unique grill that has a raised mound in the center.
-The most popular place to try Genghis Khan is in Sapporo and regarded as a soul food by locals.
+One night while there, we were wondering what to eat and figured we would give the famous Genghis Khan a try.
+Genghis Khan (Mongolian barbecue) is a Hokkaido local dish that consists of grilling mutton and vegetables on a unique grill with a raised mound in the center.
+The most popular place to try Genghis Khan is in Sapporo, and locals regard it as soul food.

 Enjoy a Yakitate Cheese Tart

-If there is one dessert in the world I would fly half way around the world for it’s the Yakitate cheese tart only found on Hokkaido.
-Hokkaido is famous in Japan for their high-quality milk, and that means Cheesecakes in Hokkaido are renowned.
-They are all delicious, but I found the Yakitate Cheese tart to be the best.
+If there is one dessert in the world, I will fly halfway around for the Yakitate cheese tart, which is only found in Hokkaido.
+The island is famous in Japan for its high-quality milk, which means its cheesecakes are renowned.
+They are all delicious, but the Yakitate Cheese tart is the best.

-This is a cheesecake baked in the oven after pouring cheese mousse in cookie dough.
-Then the outside shell is a crispy cookie, with the cheesecake in the center.
-There’s a Kinotoya Bake shop at Sapporo Station where you can get one (or six) and one at New Chitose Airport as well.
+This cheesecake is baked in the oven after cheese mousse is poured into cookie dough.
+The outside shell is a crispy cookie, with the cheesecake in the center.
+There’s a Kinotoya Bake shop at Sapporo Station, where you can get one (or six), and one at New Chitose Airport as well.

 Try Okonomiyaki

-Okonomiyaki is a type of Japanese savory pancake filled with cabbage and many other toppings.
-It is a staple food to try while in Japan and can be found around the country.
-Okonomi means “as you like it” and yaki means “grilled,” so it’s a meal catering to your own personal preferences.
+Okonomiyaki is a Japanese savory pancake filled with cabbage and many other toppings.
+It is a staple food to try in Japan and can be found around the country.
+Okonomi means “as you like it,” and yaki means “grilled,” so it’s a meal catering to your preferences.
+It’s a quintessential Japanese dish that everyone should try!

-Okonomiyaki is said to originate from Osaka, so to have it in the city is a must do.
+Okonomiyaki is said to originate from Osaka, so having it in the city is a must.
 We scoured Dotonbori for the best Okonomiyaki in Osaka and landed on Creo-Ru Takoyaki & Okonomiyaki.
-Depending on the type of Okonomiyaki you order you can expect to pay between ¥700-¥1300 for one pancake.
+Depending on the type of Okonomiyaki you order, you can expect to pay between ¥700 and ¥1300 for one pancake.
 However, we found one was more than enough for two!

 Try Takoyaki